renpy/renpy/sphinx/source/config.rst

     If not False, sets the blinking period of the default caret, in seconds.

+.. var:: config.layer_transforms = { }

+    A dictionary mapping layer names to lists of transforms.
+Thee transforms are applied last, after ``show layer``  and ``camera`` transforms have already been applied.

+    If the layer name is None, then the transforms are applied to to the combination of all layers in :var:`config.layers`, after any transition has been applied.

 .. var:: config.lint_character_statistics = True

     If true, and :var:`config.developer` is true, the lint report will include